Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/docs/Hardware Version 3/README.md

 ![Clip Pin](Pin41isRemoved.jpg)

 ## Build process
 All parts are through hole parts.
 A bill of materials in Excel format is included to help acquire the parts.
-THe silkscreen on the PCB is labeled by part number or value, so hand assembly should be pretty straigh forward.
+The silkscreen on the PCB is labeled by part number or value, so hand assembly should be pretty straigh forward.
 Have a look at some of the photos to see the final product.

-The end connectors are cut with an epilog laser cutter.
-Each end is cut one side is for the BeagleBone Black and the other side is for the LED and cables.

 ### Top View